fshostme/docs/docs/create-screenshots.md

 ### Lightshot

 Lightshot does not offer a direct upload for images/screenshots.
-The upload can only be done via the own client.
+The upload can only be done via the client.
 The client can be obtained directly from the website and also offers a few tools to mark/show something on the screenshot or make it unrecognizable.

 Download the client [Download](https://app.prntscr.com/en/)
 Important: A version for Linux is not offered.